Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-A Z probe may be a switch, an IR proximity sensor, or some other device.
+A probe may be a switch, an IR proximity sensor, or some other device.
 The **P** selects which to use:

-* P0 indicates that no Z probe is present.
+* P0 indicates that no probe is present.
 Whenever Z probing is commanded, you will be prompted to jog the Z axis until the nozzle is just touching the bed and then signal completion.
 * P1 specifies an unmodulated or smart IR probe, or any other probe type that emulates one (probe output is an analog signal that rises with decreasing nozzle height above the bed).
 If there is a control signal to the probe, it is driven high when the probe type is P1.
 * P2 specifies a simple modulated IR probe, where the modulation is commanded directly by the main board firmware using the control signal to the probe.
 * P3 is similar to P1 but drives the control signal to the probe low.
 This may be used to switch between different Z probes.